-The ADCDATA register is always updated with the last conversion results.
+The ADCDATA register is always updated with the last conversion results only.
 The ADCDATA register cannot provide incomplete conversion results.
-The A/D conversion must be completed to be able to provide a result in the ADCDATA register.
+The A/D conversion needs to be completed to be able to provide a result in the ADCDATA register.
 Each end of conversion generates a data ready interrupt on all three IRQ mechanisms (see Section 6.8.1 "Conversion Data Ready Interrupt").
 The ADCDATA register is never cleared when the device transitions from one mode to another.
-The only way to clear the ADCDATA register is a POR event or a Full Reset Fast command (see Section 6.2.5, Fast Commands Description).
+The only way to clear the ADC Output register is a POR event or a full Reset Fast command.
+See Section 6.2.5 "Fast Commands Description".